SonofUgly/DeS-Texture-Pack/README.md

 # Demon's Souls Texture Pack
 High resolution font texture pack for Demon's Souls.
+Includes an edited menu file to remove gray outlines of certain UI elements when playing at higher resolutions.

+Currently only supports English.

 ## Install
-Drag/drop the font folder into Demon's Souls USRDIR folder.
+Drag/drop the font and menu folder into Demon's Souls USRDIR folder.

 If Demon's Souls has previously been ran on RPCS3, you must delete the contents of RPCS3/dev_hdd1/cache/